sudodouuuuuu/Community-driven-Issues-Documentation-for-Foxhole-Game/README.md

 	* No current public place exists for the over-organization of bug reports, without idle chatter.

 * Track (mostly) everything
-	* This project may shadow [#bug-reports](https://discord.gg/w74qcssfvr) on the official Foxhole Game Discord server.
+	* This project may shadow [#bug-reports](https://discord.gg/w74qcssfvr) on the official Foxhole Game Discord server, bug reports on the [Official Foxhole Subreddit](https://www.reddit.com/r/foxholegame), or anywhere else.

 * Promote permanence
 	* Repeated reports of the same bug will be omitted and pointed to the same issue.
 Game world issues are not included in this point.